ROCm/device-metrics-exporter/docs/installation/gpu-operator.md

 - ROCm 6.2.0
 - Ubuntu 22.04 or later
-- Kubernetes cluster v1.29.0 or later x
+- Kubernetes cluster v1.29.0 or later
 - Helm v3.2.0 or later
 - `kubectl` command-line tool configured with access to the cluster